 Contributions: Contributions, including unconditional promises to give, are recognized as revenue in the period received or pledged.
 Contributions are reported as net assets without donor restrictions or net assets with donor restrictions depending on the existence of donor stipulations that limit their use.
 The Foundation reports gifts of cash or other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 Donor-restricted contributions whose restrictions are met within the same year as received are reported as contributions without donor restrictions in the accompanying financial statements.
-When a donor's restriction expires (that is, when a stipulated time restriction ends or purpose restrictions and reported in the statements of activities and changes in net assets as net assets released from restrictions.
+When a donor's restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities and changes in net assets as net assets released from restrictions.